mikekistler/aspnet-openapi-examples/README.md

 but when used on `RouteGroupBuilder` they are applied to all operations in the group, so it's not likely that `WithSummary`, `WithDescription`, or `WithName` should be used on a `RouteGroupBuilder`.

-The `parameters` property of an operation is set from the parameters of the delegate method.
+The `parameters` property of an operation is set from the parameters of the route handler.
-Delegate method parameters that are explicitly or implicitly `[FromQuery]`, `[FromPath]`, or `[FromHeader]` are included in the parameter list.
+Route handler parameters that are explicitly or implicitly `[FromQuery]`, `[FromPath]`, or `[FromHeader]` are included in the parameter list.

-If there is a delegate method parameter that is explicitly or implicitly `[FromBody]`, this is used to set the `requestBody` property of the operation.
+If there is a route handler parameter that is explicitly or implicitly `[FromBody]`, this is used to set the `requestBody` property of the operation.

 The `responses` object is populated from several sources.

-- the declared return value of the delegate method
+- the declared return value of the route handler
 - the `Produces` extension method on the delegate.

 See the [Responses] section below for details on how to set `responses`.